rezaloo75/konnect/README.md

 ## Setting up ServiceHub permissions

-As a pre-condition to the steps outlined in this section we will assume that your Konnect account has been configured for OIDC SSO federation with an IdP as described in [this documentation section](http://google.com).
 In this section, we will proceed to:

 1. Create the Service Catalogues that allow for the three different scopes of services that exist at ACME.
 2. Teams that reflect the permissions associated with the Retail, Investment, and all ACME bank users as users who log into Konnect and need to interact with ServiceHub.